Gabriella439/nixos-in-production/manuscript/Terraform.md

   The Terraform specification for deploying our NixOS configuration to AWS.

+- `backend/main.tf`

+  This Terraform configuration provisions an S3 bucket for use with Terraform's [S3 backend](https://developer.hashicorp.com/terraform/language/settings/backends/s3).
+We won't use this until the very end of this chapter, though, so we'll ignore it for now.

 ## Deploying our configuration

 To deploy the Terraform configuration, run the following commands: